-Our team of specialist family lawyers have supported and guided countless families through the divorce process and have some tips which aim to raise a bit more awareness on the measures divorcing parents can take to soften the blow for the children, supporting them through what will be a difficult time in their life and helping them to understand the future and life after divorce.
+Our team of specialist divorce and separation lawyers have supported and guided countless families through the divorce process and have some tips which aim to raise a bit more awareness on the measures divorcing parents can take to soften the blow for the children, supporting them through what will be a difficult time in their life and helping them to understand the future and life after divorce.

 Tips for how to make divorce easier for your children

-- Try and be calm, sharing information and answering any questions they might have.
+Again, this can be difficult during such a stressful time.
+However, try and be calm whilst sharing information and answering any questions they might have.

 You could consider mediation or collaborative law, both of which are designed to encourage communication and resolve issues without the pressure of court action.

-So, if you are a divorcing couple, with our without children, consider all the options and speak to our specialists who can help you understand the best course of action.
+So, if you are a divorcing couple, with or without children, consider all the options and speak to our specialists who can help you understand the best course of action.